paramify/support/docs/ai.md

 # Paramify AI

-> Paramify allows opt-in for some AI features that will always protect your data
+> Paramify allows opt-in for AI features that will always protect your data

 ![paramify](/assets/hero-paramify.png)